mjperrone/dot_files/README.md

 ansible-playbook main.yaml
 ```

+There are also a few manual steps to take:

+- Open hammerspoon, set it to launch at login, give it accessibility permissions
+- Set the battery percent, volume control, and bluetooth to show in the menubar using the control center
+- Set caps lock to escape

 ## Contents

 * browser-shortcuts.html has bookmarks that enable mapping shortcut text to a basic url template like "wiki meta" -> "https://en.wikipedia.org/wiki/Special:Search/meta"